timothydomingo/glider-airfoil-design-study/README.md

 ### Evaluation Criterion

 Spanwise Cl distribution was plotted for each wing.
 The optimal taper ratio produces a smooth, near-elliptical bell-shaped Cl curve across the span.
-A flat distribution (rectangular wing) produces higher induced drag; an over-tapered wing risks tip stall.

 ### Result